 Of important note, Green Ridge is also a city of artists.
 Green Ridge has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Green Ridge’s character.

-Because of many things, Green Ridge is a great place for families with children to consider.
-First of all, many other families with children live here, making Green Ridge a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Green Ridge has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Green Ridge is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Green Ridge’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 As is often the case in a small city, Green Ridge doesn't have a public transportation system that people use for their commute.

-In terms of college education, Green Ridge is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.55% of adults 25 and older in the city have at least a bachelor's degree.
+The overall education level of Green Ridge is somewhat higher than in the average US city of 21.84%: 27.55% of adults 25 and older in the city have at least a bachelor's degree.

 The per capita income in Green Ridge in 2022 was $24,904, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $99,616 for a family of four.
 However, Green Ridge contains both very wealthy and poor people as well.